smartdatafoundry/tomlparams/README.md

 # Sample Usage

 XParams requires a toml file and a dictionary with defaults values.
-If we have a file called `params.toml` with the following content:
+If we have a file called `myrun.toml` with the following content:

 ```
 [section.subsection1]